Android SDK Quickstart Guide

 Your application must be added to your Webex Connect tenant as an App Asset.
 The steps are different depending on which version of Webex Connect you use.

-Webex Connect v5 tutorial: Create a mobile app asset in Webex Connect.
+Webex Connect v5 and above tutorial: Create a mobile app asset in Webex Connect.

 Webex Connect v4 tutorial: Create a mobile app asset in Webex Connect